AlenaGM/bootstrap-exercise/README.md

-# Bootstrap-Exercise
+# Bootstrap Exercise

-Bootstrap-Exercise is a training project created on week 8 of learning in [ITGirlSchool].
+Bootstrap-Exercise is a training project created during week 8 of my learning at [ITGirlSchool].

-The task was to build the following layout using Bootstrap:
+The task was to build the following layout utilizing Bootstrap.
 <br><br>
 <img width="45%" alt="screen capture" src="../main/assets/images/taskimg.png">